Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 **In the water cycle:**
 1. A greater greenhouse effect increases global temperatures.
 This means the atmosphere can hold more moisture.
 The higher temperatures increase evaporation rates.
 This increases the greenhouse effect.
 This means that temperatures are higher, and evaporation increases.
-2. Temperature increases in atm.
+2. Temperature increases in atmthe atmosphere.
 This increases sea surface temperatures.
 This melts polar sea ice.
-This decreases the albedo effect from snow&ice cover.
+This decreases the albedo effect from snow& & ice cover.
 This increases sea surface temperatures...

 **In the carbon cycle:**
 1. A greater greenhouse effect increases temps.
 Permafrost in the tundra is able to melt more quicky.
 CO2 and CH4 are released.
-This increses temperatures
+This increases temperatures.

 #### Negative feedback loops

 **In the water cycle:**
 1. Higher temperatures from greenhouse effect.
 This increases evaporation.
 With more atmospheric water, more clouds are likely to form.
-This increases the albedo effect, reducing the amount of sunlight that is reflected as long-wave radiaion.
-This lowers temperaturs and evaporation.
+This increases the albedo effect, reducing the amount of sunlight that is reflected as long-wave radiation.
+This lowers temperatures and evaporation.
 2. A rainfall event may occur.
 This increases the amount of infiltration and percolation into groundwater stores.
 The water table rises with more water.
 This increases overland flow, until the water level lowers.
 This lowers the amount of water in aquifers.

 **In the water cycle:**
-1. Increased atm CO2 emissions.
+1. Increased atmospheric CO2 emissions.
 This increases the amount of CO2 in the atmosphere.
 The CO2 available to plants increases, causing **carbon fertilisation**.
 Plants thus absorb more carbon from the atm.
-This lowers the atm CO2 concentration.
+This lowers the atmospheric CO2 concentration.

 ### Land use changes
 A range of land use changes act as a catalyst for altering the flows and stores in the carbon and water cycles.